• 3 min read

 Distractions from chatter and buzz frequently interfere with employees’ ability to concentrate.
 Part of the equation for happy, healthy, and productive workspaces involves using acoustic light fixtures to absorb, block, cover, and diffuse sound.

-Table, floor, and pendant lighting used in combination with natural light from windows and skylights creates a comforting space, enriches any atmosphere, and generates a distinct vibe that makes a workplace unique.
+Table, floor, and pendant lighting used in combination with natural light from windows and skylights create a comforting space, enrich any atmosphere, and generate a distinct vibe that makes a workplace unique.
 Whether you are looking to support individual tasks or group interactions, lighting has the potential to enhance individual well-being and the overall experience of any workforce.

 Let There Be Light!